 Don’t Fall Short on Shingles: How to Estimate Materials for Roofing Projects

-Author and custom builder Mike Guertin explains how to calculate the quantity of shingles you'll need for your next roofing job in this excerpt from his book 'Roofing with Asphalt'
+Author and custom builder Mike Guertin explains 3 ways to calculate the quantity of shingles you'll need for your next roofing job, in this excerpt from his book 'Roofing with Asphalt'.

-Allow yourself plenty of time to calculate the quantity of shingles, underlayment, flashings, and other materials needed to roof a house.
-The more accurate your count, the less time you’ll waste waiting for material deliveries during the project.
+Note: be sure to take your time and double-check your numbers when calculating the quantity of shingles, underlayment, flashings, and other materials needed for your roofing project.
+The more accurate your estimates, the less time you’ll waste waiting for material deliveries during the project.

 Roof shingles are sold by both the bundle and by the square.
 A square of shingles is the quantity needed to cover 100 sq. ft. of roof.
 Shingles are packaged in paper- or plastic-wrapped bundles designed to be light enough for a person to carry, so heavier shingles require more bundles per square.
 Three bundles to a square is most common, which applies to most three-tab strip shingles and some lightweight laminated shingles.
 Heavier three-tabbed shingles and laminated shingles require four, or sometimes five, bundles to cover a square.
 When shingles come three bundles to the square, there are 29 standard-sized shingles (12 in. by 36 in.) in each bundle.